malvikasharan/APRICOT/README.md

   $ unzip APRICOT-supporting_dataset.zip
   ```

-  Alternatively these files can be installed/downloaded using the script docker_support.sh provided in the git repository of APRICOT.
+  Alternatively, these files can be installed/downloaded using the script docker_support.sh provided in the git repository of APRICOT.

   ```
   $ wget https://raw.githubusercontent.com/malvikasharan/APRICOT/master/shell_scripts/docker_support.sh